espegun/AWS/how_to_lambdas/README.md

 Lambdas typically process events from some event source like S3, DynamoDB or an application.
 There are plenty of lambda blueprints (like `hello-world-python`).
 You need to create an execution role which can be used to trigger the Lambda function.
-You need to specify a handler function or method which will receive the `event` data as an input and will then start to process the event.
+You need to specify a handler function which will receive the `event` data as an input and will then start to process the event.
-You may create a test event (JSON) to test the Lambda function.
+You may create a test event (JSON) in the console to test the Lambda function.
 You can monitor usage through [CloudWatch](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/WhatIsCloudWatch.html).

 *Lambda functions* are possibly assigned to *Lambda applications* and *Step Functions* (see under console).